 Note: The value of a read-only SCIM attribute can be set by a POST operation if the SCIM attribute is a custom attribute in the scimresource.xml config file, but not if the SCIM attribute is a core SCIM attribute.

 Configuring SCIM

 This section discusses details about the UnboundID implementation of the SCIM protocol.
-Before reading this chapter, familiarize yourself with the SCIM Protocol specification, available from http://www.simplecloud.info/.
+Before reading this chapter, familiarize yourself with the SCIM Protocol specification, available on the Simplecloud website.